hyperb1iss/droidmind/docs/quickstart.md

 - **`command: "uvx"`**: Tells the IDE to use `uvx`.
 - **`"--from", "git+https://github.com/hyperb1iss/droidmind"`**: `uvx` will fetch DroidMind directly from GitHub.
 - **`"droidmind"`**: The package name to run.
-- **`"--transport", "stdio"`**: Specifies the communication protocol. `stdio` is common for direct IDE integrations.
-Some clients might require `sse` (e.g., `sse://localhost:4256/sse`), in which case you'd adjust the port and ensure it's free.
-If using `sse`, you might also need to specify `"--host", "localhost"` and `"--port", "4256"` in the args.
+- **`"--transport", "stdio"`**: Specifies the communication protocol. `stdio` is the default and preferred mode for direct IDE integrations.

 Once configured, your IDE should automatically start DroidMind when needed.
 You typically won't see a separate terminal window for DroidMind, as the IDE manages it in the background.